2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Vaci Street

-This is THE tourist street of Budapest and you will eventually end up here so I have decided to include it in your 2 days in Budapest itinerary.
+This is THE tourist street of Budapest, and you will eventually end up here, so I have decided to include it in your 2 days in Budapest itinerary.

-It’s a typical pedestrian street filled with cheap souvenirs, some main shopping brands (think H&M and ZARA), and many not-so-good restaurants.
-But if you need a quick coffee on the way to the Central Market Hall or a fridge magnet, it’s fine.
+But it’s fine if you need a quick coffee on the way to the Central Market Hall or a fridge magnet.

 It will take about 20-25 minutes to walk across the street and arrive at the Central Market.
-If you need a coffee or lunch Double Shot Coffee & Brunch just off Vaci street is a great choice.

-Get ready for an amazing experience.
-The Central Market Hall is the largest and oldest market in Budapest.
-At some point in its history, it was completely closed.
-Today it’s one of the main attractions and a must-see and do on our 2 days in Budapest itinerary.
+At some point in its history, it was closed entirely.
+Today, it’s one of the main attractions and a must-see and do on our 2 days in Budapest itinerary.

 While you can enjoy and stroll the market yourself I highly recommend doing a food tour here.
-The most popular tour is the delicious Culinary and Wine Walking Tour or a 2hr Budapest Market & Tasting Tour.

-The market is open every day except Sunday and of course, the busiest day is Saturday.
 You can also pick up some Hungarian souvenirs; from a paprika spice, Tokaj wine, Palenlka (Hungarian brandy), or Hungarian salami!

-You can also do some tasting and there is a food section where you can try one of the most popular Hungarian snacks, langos!
-Essentially, langos is a flat round deep-fried doughnut covered in garlic, you can choose your own topping.
-Trust me on this – Tartar sauce (or sour cream) and grated cheese are the best combos.
-Locals also like it with ketchup and cheese.
+You can also do some tasting, and there is a food section where you can try one of the most popular Hungarian snacks: langos!
+Essentially, langos is a flat, round, deep-fried doughnut covered in garlic.
+You can choose your own topping.

 Dohany Street Great Synagogue

-Located in the former Jewish Ghetto, the Great Synagogue is really unique.
-It was built at the end of the 19th century and the style of the architecture is known as the Moorish style.
-Almost 3000 people could be seated inside and the Great Synagogue is the second largest in the world after the synagogue in Jerusalem.
+Located in the former Jewish Ghetto, the Great Synagogue is unique.
+It was built at the end of the 19th century, and the style of the architecture is known as the Moorish style.

-During WW2 the Nazis created a Jewish Ghetto around the Great Synagogue.
+During WW2, the Nazis created a Jewish Ghetto around the Great Synagogue.
 This was later transformed into a concentration camp, from where many Hungarian Jews were sent to the extermination camps.

-On the synagogueā€™s north side, the Holocaust Tree of Life Memorial presides over the mass graves of those killed by the Nazis.
+On the synagogue’s north side, the Holocaust Tree of Life Memorial presides over the mass graves of those killed by the Nazis.

-Another excellent option is to do a guided tour of the Jewish Area with food that focuses on the areaā€™s history and culture, with a special emphasis on exploring and tasting Jewish-Hungarian cuisine in several styles!
-This makes for a truly unique tour on your Budapest 2 Day Itinerary.
+Another excellent option is to do a guided tour of the Jewish Area with food that focuses on the area’s history and culture, with a special emphasis on exploring and tasting Jewish-Hungarian cuisine in several styles!

-Do come hungry, as the tour will include tastings of several Hungarian-Jewish specialties which could be (depending on the day): sausages, matzo ball soup, gefilte fish, Jewish eggs, cholent, roasted goose, and flĆ³dni.
+Do come hungry, as the tour will include tastings of several Hungarian-Jewish specialties which could be (depending on the day): sausages, matzo ball soup, gefilte fish, Jewish eggs, cholent, roasted goose, and flódni.
 It starts at 11 am, so you would want to book it for your day 2 and swap a few things around.

-And if you are short on time, you can grab a great coffee at My Little Melbourne Coffee and just next to it is Langos Papi, best for authentic langos – a must-eat during your 2 days in Budapest itinerary.
+If you are short on time, you can grab a great coffee at My Little Melbourne Coffee and just next to it is Langos Papi, best for authentic langos – a must-eat during your 2 days in Budapest itinerary.

-Continue further along the street to finish at your final sight of today – the famous St Stephens Basilica.
+Continue along the street to finish at your final sight of today – the famous St Stephens Basilica.

 St. Stephen’s Basilica